ricardbejarano/dnsmasq_exporter/README.md

 ### Adding to Prometheus

-Add the following to your Prometheus configuration file:
+Add the following to your Prometheus configuration:

 ```yaml
 scrape_configs: